oracle/weblogic-image-tool/site/quickstart.md

 locations.
 You have the option of specifying one or more WebLogic patches to be applied and whether to let the tool to automatically download for you.

-After downloading the installers for WebLogic and Java, you will need to setup the cache tool to specify where the installers reside.
-The cache items acted as a lookup to where each entry is stored and also storing any automactially downloaded WebLogic pataches.
+After downloading the installers for WebLogic and Java, you will need to setup the cache store to specify where the installers reside.
+The cache acted as a lookup where each entry is stored and also storing any automatically downloaded WebLogic patches.

 By default, it is stored in the user's $HOME/cache directory.
-Under this directory, the lookup table is stored in the file .metadata properties file and any downloaded patch will be stored in the same directory as well.
-This behavior can be changed by first running the cache setCacheDir command:
+Under this directory, the lookup table is stored in the file .metadata file and any downloaded patch will also be stored in the same directory as well.
+This default cache store can be changed by running the cache setCacheDir command before using the cache store:

 ```aidl
 imagetool cache setCacheDir /path/to/dir
 ```

-After setting up the cache store, you can use the cache store to store installers and patches.
+After setting up the cache store, you can use the cache store commands to store the installers and patches.

-For example, you have saved the installers in /home/aimeuser/oracle-installers as
+For example, you have saved the installers in /home/acmeuser/oracle-installers as

 fmw_12.2.1.3.0_wls_Disk1_1of1.zip\
 jdk-8u202-linux-x64.tar.gz